Harrindy/ImprovedGOFforUSO/README.md

     library(devtools)
     install_github("Harrindy/TestUSO")

-To reproduce our simulation results:
+To repeat our simulation results:

     1. Download the files Curves.R and Simulation.R to your computer.
     2. Open Simulation.R in R (Rstudio).
-    3. Follow the instructions to change the parameters according to the simulation setting that you want to reproduce.
+    3. Follow the comments to change parameters to the simulation setting that you want to repeat.
     4. Make sure that R package "TestUSO" has been installed and R (or Rstudio) can access the R file Curves.R.
     5. Run Simulation.R.